 Part of their Premium Plan for $9 per month.
 You basically get more stats and reports as Jetpack can pull details from Google Analytics.
 If you already use Google Analytics then this is just a way to view Jetpack and Google site stats in one place.

-Considering Google Analytics is free and you can easily make it more understandable using this free Google Analytics Dashboard, I definitely do not recommend getting a Premium Plan just for this.
+Considering Google Analytics is free and you can get much more info out of it.
+I definitely do not recommend getting a Premium Plan just for this.

 40 – SEO Tools (Paid)